dhruvgairola/dhruvgairola.github.io/_posts/blog/2025-04-14-LLM-agents.md

 I wanted to dive a little deeper to learn what would be necessary for LLMs to get better and analyzing unstructured data for analytics queries.
 My goal was to analyze a few unstructured rows and ask aggregation questions over these rows.

 Initially I tested a RAG architecture.
 In this approach, the documents were first chunked and stored in a special type of database called a vector database.
 I used Postgres with Pgvector extension.
 I then created an agentic app that could query the vector DB to execute semantic search and reason about the results.
-Semantic search is when a user can query simialr concepts (e.g., education, kids, children would be grouped together).
+Semantic search is when a user can query similar concepts (see image below).
 ![_config.yml]({{ site.baseurl }}/images/semantic.png)

 I found that the vector DBs require a lot of hardcoded tuning specific to the type of data being stored e.g., size of chunk, chunk overlap, embedding algorithm. **However they can be effective for top-k queries compared to keyword search.**